 Note: Funding: Alexander von Humboldt Foundation for financial support.

 Competing interests The authors declare no competing interests.

-Keywords: COVID-19, coronavirus, pneumonia, bacterial co-infection, reactive oxygen species, hydrogen peroxide, antioxidant enzyme, catalase, glutathione peroxidase, peroxiredoxins, innate immune system, NLRP3 inflammasome, ACE2 receptor
+Keywords: COVID-19, coronavirus, pneumonia, bacterial co-infection, reactive oxygen species, hydrogen peroxide, antioxidant enzyme, catalase, glutathione peroxidase, peroxiredoxins, innate immune system, NLRP3 inflammasome, ACE2 receptor, neutrophil

 Suggested Citation: Suggested Citation